 French arbitration law incorporates the kompetenz-kompetenz principle and both its positive and negative effects.
-Therefore, the arbitral tribunal has priority to rule on its own jurisdiction; unless one of the parties claim that the arbitration agreement is manifestly inexistent or inapplicable, the courts will refer the parties to arbitration without making any determination in relation to jurisdiction as it is for the arbitral tribunal to assess its own jurisdiction.
+Therefore, the arbitral tribunal has priority to rule on its own jurisdiction; unless one of the parties claims that the arbitration agreement is manifestly inexistent or inapplicable (for example, in cases before the courts handling labour disputes), the courts will refer the parties to arbitration without making any determination in relation to jurisdiction as it is for the arbitral tribunal to assess its own jurisdiction.
 However, once the award is rendered, the courts will, if requested, control the arbitral tribunal's decision as regards its jurisdiction.